-5 The attribute value provided with this global declaration should only be used if a new event or trace needs
+5 The attribute value provided with this global declaration shall only be used if a new event or trace needs to

-6 to be inserted in the log for which no other valid value for this attribute can be obtained.
-In that case, and
+6 be inserted in the log for which no other valid value for this attribute can be obtained.
+In that case, and only

-7 only in that case, may the value of this attribute be used.
+7 in that case, may the value of this attribute be used.